 Mark Cueto believes Sale's victory over Exeter is more important than try record

-Sale winger Mark Cueto believes last Friday's win over Exeter Chiefs is more important than his personal achievement of clinching the all-time Premiership try scoring record.
+Sale winger Mark Cueto believes their win over Exeter on Friday is more important than his Premiership try record.

 Cueto broke former team-mate Steve Hanley's record with his 76th try on Friday, although London Wasps winger Tom Varndell is hot on his heels with 71.